cyberaide/bookmanager-service/README.md

 ## Instalation

-We assume you have bookmanager installed (This requires also a very new version of pandoc and pandoc-crossref):
+We assume you have bookmanager installed:

 ```bash
 mkdir cm